 The study of History in Year 7 will focus on ancient civilisations.
-In Term 1, students study the Ancient Egyptians, and in Term 2 the Ancient Greeks.
-In both units, students investigate how the geographical location of these civilisations influenced their development.
-They investigate their social and political structures, their attitudes to warfare and their religious beliefs.
-Students will compare the two civilisations and analyse their legacy.
-Australia's Indigenous past will also be explored in the context of human migration and ancient people's use of resources.
+In Term I, students study the Deep Time History of Australia, investigating Australia's First Peoples arrival and settlement in the context of human migration.
+In Term 2 students learn about the Ancient Egyptians, their people, leaders, culture and legacy.
+In both units, students investigate how the geographical location of these ancient peoples influenced their development.
+They investigate their social and political structures, their connection to the land and their spiritual beliefs.
 In all these learning experiences students will reflect upon the way history is made and recorded, and the way in which past societies have shaped our modern world.

-Within the Geography course students will examine how people's reliance on places and environments influences their perceptions of them.
-They will investigate how water can both enrich and destroy life on Earth through case studies in Australia, Asia and North Africa.
+Within the Geography course students will examine how people interact with the spaces and places around them.
+They will investigate how water can both enrich and destroy life on Earth through case studies of Australia, Asia and North Africa.
 They will discover that the uneven distribution of the world's resources and the provision of services impacts on the lives of individuals.
 Students will consider various approaches to sustainability, equity and access to resources and services.
 The concepts of planning spaces and places to improve liveability and quality of life will be discussed with examples from Europe and across Australia.